giluis/hatch_result/README.md

 # Hatch Result

 A wrapper over `std::result::Result` that returns on `Ok` instead of `Err` when the `?` operator is used.
-This will exit the function with an `Ok` result if the computation has succeeded, or allows the developer to handle the error inside the function if it has failed.

 The builtin `Result`'s implementation of the `?` operator mimics the [short circuiting](https://en.wikipedia.org/wiki/Short-circuit_evaluation) on a logical **and**: if one operation returns an error, immediately return from the function.
 If not, proceed to the next statements.